poojahira/image-captioning-bottom-up-top-down/README.md

   </tr>
 </table>

+Results reported on Karpathy test split.
 Pretrained model can be downloaded by clicking on the model link above.

 <h3> Data preparation </h3>